 J did early intervention Irabina and then an ASD specialist SDS.
 This transformed him from a nonverbal boy with significant ADHD tendencies to a more focused and verbal adolescent.

 J continued his education in a special school and an ASD specialist high school.
 J completed high school and went on to complete Certs 1 and 2 at TAFE.
 He is currently working under a supported wage system in a café.

 J is not at all fazed when plans are changed as they constantly happen in a café.
-However it helps to alleviate tension and anxiety if major changes are discussed with people he trust.
+However, it helps to alleviate tension and anxiety if major changes are discussed with people he trusts.
 So when a key person is away from the café (the owner or chef), then prior discussion usually results in a smooth transition.

 J frequently changes from trains to buses to travel to his destination when the preferred mode of transport is not available.

-Socially J organises birthdays and anniversary celebrations.
+Socially, J organises birthdays and anniversary celebrations.
 J looks forward to and attends dinners organised for the staff in his café at least once a quarter.
-The staff and community around the café all like him and regular involve him in their activities.
+The staff and community around the café all like him and regularly involve him in their activities.